-A computer assisted tomography scan creates a cross-sectional image from multiple X-rays.
+A computer-assisted tomography scan creates a cross-sectional image from multiple X-rays.
 It shows the form of the spinal canal, inside of it, and all other structures in the vicinity.
-Although the imaging is quite precise, the confirmation of a disc herniation ca be rather difficult with just a CT scan.
+Although the imaging is quite precise, the confirmation of a disc herniation can be rather difficult with just a CT scan.

 A magnetic resonance imaging is a diagnostic test that produces 3D images of the body structures using powerful magnets and computer technology.
 It shows the spinal cord, nerve roots, and surrounding areas in high detail.
 Enlargements, degenerations, and tumors are easily observable.
 An MRI performed with high magnetic fields is usually the most conclusive method for a disc herniation diagnosis.
 It allows for clear visualization of the protruded disc material in the spinal canal.

 This imaging technique utilizes X-rays on top of an injection into the surrounding cerebrospinal fluid spaces for a better color contrast.
 It’a precise imaging method because it shows the presence of structures that can cause pressure on the spinal cord or nerves, such as herniated discs, tumors, space-occupying lesions, or bone spurs.